Interstate 476: Pennsylvania Turnpike Northeast Extension

-Plans to build both the Mid County Interchange and Mid County Toll Plaza were made, the latter would connect to I-476 (Mid-County Expressway), and the former to the mainline.
+Plans to build both the Mid-County Interchange and Toll Plaza were made; the latter would connect to I-476 (Mid-County Expressway), and the former to the mainline.
 The PTC approved a contract to build the interchange in March 1989.
-The new interchange would replace the untolled interchange which had served as the southern terminus of the Northeast Extension, which would instead be at the new plaza.
+The new interchange would replace the untolled interchange, which had served as the southern terminus of the Northeast Extension, which would instead be at the new plaza.
 That June, a losing bidder decided to challenge the turnpike commission, saying it violated female and minority contracting rules regarding the percentage of these employees that were used for the project.
 Under this rule, bidders were supposed to have at least 12 percent of contracts to minority-owned companies and at least four percent to female-owned companies.
-The losing bidder had 12.4 percent of the contracts to minority companies and 4.2 percent to female-owned companies while the winning bidder had 6.1 percent and 3.7 percent respectively.
-The turnpike commission decided to rebid the contract but was sued by the original contractor.
+The losing bidder had 12.4 percent of the contracts to minority companies and 4.2 percent to female-owned companies, while the winning bidder had 6.1 percent and 3.7 percent, respectively.
+The turnpike commission decided to rebid the contract, but was sued by the original contractor.
 This dispute delayed the construction of the interchange.
 The contract was rebid in November 1989 after the Supreme Court of Pennsylvania permitted it.
 The interchange between I-476 and the turnpike mainline was completed in November 1992; the ramps to the Northeast Extension opened a month later.
 An official ribbon-cutting took place on December 15, 1992.